 The Future – Potential Emerging Trends?

-Consumers and Businesses can expect to see more opportunities in the future as technology evolves because the more they are stack onto each other the better they will become.
+Consumers and Businesses can expect to see more opportunities in the future.
+As technology evolves because the more they are stacked onto each other the better they will become.

 One thing we believe to evolve massively in the future is: